Creamy Slow Cooker Tortellini Soup

 - Panera Bread Creamy Tomato Soup Copycat

 - Choose your favorite sausage, this recipe is adaptable so you basically can use whatever sausage you prefer.
-I went for a sweet sun dried tomato Italian chicken sausage, but you can totally add a spicy version to heat up the dish a bit more.
+I went for a sweet sun-dried tomato Italian chicken sausage because it gives the dish an amazing flavor.
+BUT you can totally add a spicy version to heat up the dish a bit more.
+Or use simple ground meats (ground chicken, beef, or sausage).

 - You can use sliced sausage or ground sausage, it is up to your personal texture preference, however, it is very important to brown the sausage, it will add so much more flavor to the soup, so please don’t skip this step.